Recognition of affine-equivalent polyhedra by their natural developments: Simple polyhedra

 \begin{proof} Denote by $\Omega_n$ the set of all simple strictly convex closed polyhedra in $\mathbb {R}^3$ with $n$ faces. $\Omega_n$ is an open everywhere dense subset of $M_n$.
 To make sure of this, it suffice to slightly move the planes of the faces parallel to themselves so that only three faces are incident to each vertex.
-For polyhedra $P,P'\in\Omega_n$, the equivalence of conditions (i) and (ii) of Theorem~\ref{th_dense} follows from Theorem~\ref{th_simple}. \end{proof}
+For $P,P'\in\Omega_n$, the conclusion of Theorem~\ref{th_dense} follows from Theorem~\ref{th_simple}. \end{proof}

-In a sense, Theorem~\ref{th_dense} is similar to the statement that, in the space of all closed polyhedra of a given combinatorial structure in $\mathbb{R}^3$, there is an open dense set, each point of which corresponds to a rigid polyhedron.
+In a sense, Theorem~\ref{th_dense} is similar to the statement that, in the space of all closed simplicial polyhedra of a given combinatorial structure in $\mathbb{R}^3$, there is an open dense set, each point of which corresponds to a rigid polyhedron.
 The last statement was first proved by H.~Gluck in~\cite{GL75}.
 Recently, Gluck's proof has been adapted to prove the rigidity of almost all triangulated circle polyhedra, see~\cite{BBK19b}.